hostmobility/documentation/docs/interfaces/hmx/digital_io.md

     - HMX
 ---
 ## Overview
-  Hmx has specific Digital IOs and below is a list of those that is supported.
-  Check technical file for more information about the diffrent thersholds and if it possible to change state (digital out)
+The HMX-specific Digital I/Os are listed below.
+Check the technical file for more information about the different thresholds and whether it's possible to change state (digital out).

 ## List of supported outputs

-There is four diffrent types of digital outputs.
+There are four different types of digital outputs.

-- outputs with possible to sink a signal to gnd
+- outputs with ability to sink a signal to ground
     - SINK_OUT_1
     - SINK_OUT_2
 - Activate eth2 network on OBDII cable
     - Digital_output_ETH2_ACT
-- outputs with possible to source VCC power (they have diffrent maximium current)
+- outputs with ability to source VCC power (they have different maximum current)
     - SOURCE_Digital_OUT_1
     - SOURCE_Digital_OUT_2
     - SOURCE_OUT_3